-Think of every piece of content like a door to your website.
+Think of every piece of content as a door to your website.
 The more doors you have, the more people who can visit your website, and the more opportunities you have to rank in Google.
 A good rule of thumb is to create one piece of content for each keyword phrase you’re targetting.

 Whether you’re writing, shooting videos, or a combination of both using VideoPosts, consistency is vital.